Twino Review: Is it good? Don't invest before you read this!

 That\'s why they are called asset-backed securities and they are also known as asset-backed securities.

 The best way to do this is to look at a simple example.

 Maturity: 6 months

-If you were to invest €3,500 in this security, you would invest over it in 1% of the bundled loans.
+If you were to invest €3,500 in this security, you would invest in 1% of the bundled loans.

 All securities offered on Twino have an official security identification number (ISIN or WKN), as you may know from other securities such as ETFs or stocks.

-Among other things, this makes sense if you are just starting to invest and don't want to wait for Auto Invest to invest for you.
+Among other things, this makes sense if you\'re just starting out investing and don\'t want to wait for Auto Invest to invest for you.

-Or if you wish to invest on the secondary market because you cannot automatically invest in the loans on the secondary market.
+Or if you want to invest in the secondary market, because you cannot automatically invest in the loans on the secondary market.